In small Alaska city, Native women say police ignored rapes

 At the same time, revelations about her case came in the wake of the news that the department had rehired Carl Putman, a former Nome community service officer who months before had pleaded guilty to punching Florence Habros — the eyewitness in the Sonya Ivanoff murder case a decade and a half before.

-City officials explained that the department had rehired Putman — bringing him on as a police dispatcher — because it was hard to find qualified people
+City officials explained that the department had rehired Putman — bringing him on as a police dispatcher — because it was hard to find qualified people.

 ‘IT’S KILLING US’